natelewis/pi-led-matrix/README.md

 * WS2812B LED strips
 * 5V power supply
 * Raspberry Pi 4
-* Extra 3 pin wire @ 22AWG
+* A few extra meters of 3 pin wire @ 22AWG
-* A few Male/Female JST SM 3 Pin Connectors to create an extension cable from where your panel is to your Pi/PSU
+* Male/Female JST SM 3 Pin Connectors to create an extension cable from where your panel is to your Pi/PSU
-* Curtain rod
+* Curtain rod or other hangable rod you can attach your strips to
 * Hobby wood/bamboo @ 3/8" wide to stick on the back of the LED strips to keep them straight
 * A bit of patience -- Takes about 4-5 hours to put it all together

-In this example I built a 60x30 array with 5V 300W 60A power supply:
+In this example I built a 60x30 array with 5V 300W 60A power supply, which is plenty of power for this size matrix.

 1. Collect a 60 count of 30 LED per meter 1M strips
 2. Build the matrix in a chain pattern: